 Memorial Scholarships

-Paul and Margaret Ainsworth Scholarship
+Paul & Margaret Ainsworth Scholarship

-Paul and Margaret Ainsworth
+Paul & Margaret Ainsworth

 Scholarship established by Gary & Anne Ainsworth, Peterborough, Ontario.